 Measure Development Theory

-At a high level, measures used to assess and compare the quality of healthcare organizations have the designation as structure, process, or outcome measures.
+At a high level, CMS uses measures to assess and compare the quality of health care organizations.
+Most measures have the designation as structure, process, or outcome measures.
 This triad is also known as the Donabedian model named after Avedis Donabedian, the physician who developed it.

 The Donabedian Model